Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Problem Formulation and Motivation

-However, this is not the case in practice and, indeed, the insurer usually has little information regarding the objective probability measure $\mathbb{P}$, and hence easily misspecifies the financial market dynamics and the mortality model, which in turn yields a poor performance from the {\it supposedly optimal} hedging strategy.
-This paper takes a {\it (deep) RL} approach to solve the optimal hedging strategy when the hedging agent does not need to have any knowledge of the objective probability measure $\mathbb{P}$, the financial market dynamics, and the mortality model.
-In order to do so, in the next section, the hedging problem shall be reformulated with a Markov decision process (MDP) in a discrete-time setting, in which the motivation is even clearer.
+However, having correct model is usually not the case in practice.
+Indeed, the insurer, who is the hedging agent above, usually has little information regarding the objective probability measure $\mathbb{P}$, and hence easily misspecifies the financial market dynamics and the mortality model, which will in turn yield a poor performance from the supposedly optimal hedging strategy when it is implemented forwardly in the future.
+Section \ref{sec:pit_revisit} outlines such an illustrative example which shall be discussed throughout the remaining of this paper.

+To rectify this, we propose a {\it two-phase} {\it (deep) RL} {\it approach} to solve an optimal hedging strategy.
+In this approach, an RL agent, which is not the insurer herself but is built by the insurer to hedge on her behalf, does not have any knowledge of the objective probability measure $\mathbb{P}$, the financial market dynamics, and the mortality model; Section \ref{sec:motivation_revisited} shall explain this approach in details.
+Before that, in the following Section \ref{sec:dis_markov_hedging}, the classical hedging problem shall first be reformulated with a Markov decision process (MDP) in a discrete-time setting so that RL methods can be implemented.
+The illustrative example outlined in Section \ref{sec:pit_revisit} shall be revisited using the proposed two-phase RL approach in Sections \ref{sec:baseline_results} and \ref{sec:illustrative}.

 In the remaining of this paper, unless otherwise specified, all expectation operators shall be taken with respect to the objective probability measure $\mathbb{P}$, and denoted simply as $\mathbb{E}\left[\cdot\right]$.